starkxun/moonwell-bug-bounty/proposals/mips/mip-b49/MIP-B49.md

 ## Implementation

-If this proposal passes, the following onchain actions will be executed:
+fcur If this proposal passes, the following onchain actions will be executed:

 1. Moonwell DAO will accept the Moonwell Ecosystem USDC Vault ownership
-2. Set the curator as Anthias Labs
+2. Set the allocator as Anthias Labs

 ## Voting Options